 "Ow!"
-Freddie cried out, throwing a hand onto the spot where she'd just hit him.
+Freddie cried, throwing a hand onto the spot where she'd just hit him.
 "Geez, Sam, why are you being extra abusive towards me today?"

-"'Cause I'm bored and your pain amuses me," Sam answered simply.
+"'Cause I'm bored and your pain amuses me," Sam said simply.

 She decided that now was a pretty good time to do what she'd secretly been planning to do this whole time.
-In one quick move, she started walking away from Freddie, and as she passed by him, she slammed her backpack right into his side, hard.
-He screamed as he went crashing right into the lockers with a satisfying metallic slam.
+In one quick move, she walked away from Freddie, and as she passed by him, she slammed her backpack into him, hard.
+He screamed as he crashed into the lockers with a satisfying metallic slam.
 He fell to the ground, coughing and groaning in agony.
 Sam whipped herself around and looked down to see him curled up on the floor, clutching his sides.

 "Well, my work here is done.
-Mama's gonna go get herself some fishsticks now," she declared.
+Mama's gonna go get herself some fishsticks now," she said.
 "Peace, Benson!"

-And with that, she turned on her heel and began making her way to the cafeteria.
+And with that, she turned on her heel and made her way to the cafeteria.
 The sound of Freddie moaning in pain was like music to her ears.
 She grinned victoriously.